locize/blog/source/_posts/next-13-app-dir-i18n.md

 ---
-title: i18n with Next.js 13 and app directory (an i18next guide)
+title: i18n with Next.js 13 and app directory / App Router (an i18next guide)
-description: Looking for a way to internationalize your Next.js 13 project with the new app directory feature?
+description: Looking for a way to internationalize your Next.js 13 project with the new app directory / App Router paradigm?
 Then this guide is for you!

 date: 2023-01-02
 tags: